Skip to main content

 Add locales to PHP-FPM

-2 - Add locale codes to PHP_FPM_ADDITIONAL_LOCALES.
+2. Add the locale codes to PHP_FPM_ADDITIONAL_LOCALES.

-Adding cron jobs
+Add cron jobs

 * * * * * laradock /usr/bin/php /var/www/artisan schedule:run >> /dev/null 2>&1